 In the vast majority of states, the deadline to file a mechanics lien is based on the “last furnishing methodology,” or the date that a participant – subcontractor, sub-sub, material supplier, or equipment lessor – last supplied labor or materials to a construction project.
 However, there are 5 or 6 states where lien rights deadlines are tied to the date when a project is substantially or finally complete.
 Four of those states – California, Nevada, Arizona, and Utah – are neighbors of one another out west.
-And in those 4 states, the owner on a construction project/job may file a Notice of Completion which can drastically shorten the deadline available to file a mechanics lien.
+And in those 4 states, the owner may file a Notice of Completion which can drastically shorten the deadline available to file a mechanics lien.

 Note: Tennessee, Massachusetts, and Alaska are also states where an owner may file a Notice of Completion.

 The safest way to calculate a lien claim deadline in one of the 4 states listed above is to follow your last furnishing date or date of last work of improvement.
 Here’s why: